 If you’re looking for some downtime at the end of your honeymoon, I’d say that Ambergris Caye is the place to go.
-You can while away several days here simply relaxing on the sand and snorkeling from the end of the piers that stretch over the sea grass.
-More energetically, there are all kinds of watersports to take part in, from sea kayaking to paddle boarding.
+You can while away several days here simply relaxing on the sand and snorkelling from the end of the piers that stretch over the seagrass.
+More energetically, there are all kinds of water sports to take part in, from sea kayaking to paddle boarding.

 Honeymoon hotels on Ambergris Caye

 I like Victoria House, a beachfront property that’s close (but not too close) to San Pedro.
 Set out like a New World plantation, its gardens are brimming with bougainvillea and bird of paradise plants.

 For something slightly more low-key, there’s Matachica Resort and Spa, a collection of thatched casitas (complete with hammocks) that’s a water taxi ride away up the caye’s northern coast.

 A ten minute boat ride south of the caye lies Belize’s barrier reef.
 It’s part of the huge Mesoamerican Reef that sweeps from the tip of Mexico’s Yucatán Peninsula and down Belize’s coast before tapering off as it reaches Honduras’s Bay Islands.